 with JOSEFIA LEMON

 Tutor: Josefia Lemon

-This workshop aims to simplify some of the fundamental techniques of painting with watercolours and to achieve a sense of distance using tonal values, colours and shapes including composition.
+This online course aims to simplify some of the fundamental techniques of painting with watercolours and to achieve a sense of distance using tonal values, colours and shapes including composition.
 STEP BY STEP demonstrations.
 References will be provided.
-It is suitable for beginners who have some experience and intermediate students.
+It is suitable for intermediate students as well as beginners who have some experience with handling the medium.

 SUGGESTED LIST OF MATERIALS OR JUST USE WHAT YOU ALREADY HAVE

 3B pencil, kneadable rubber, watercolour palette with large enough mixing area compartments, 2 water containers, 1 roll toilet tissue, 1 old towel, 1 kitchen sponge, painting board (about A3 size) and a small box (plastic, about 6 cm in height) to prop up the board in an angle (tilted 30 degrees).